Quit your way

 Connect with a quit coach

-Quit coaches offer one-on-one support to anyone interested in quitting smoking.
+Quit coaches offer support to anyone interested in quitting smoking.
 They can help you develop a structured Quit Plan, answer your questions about quitting and refer you to services in your community.

 To get started, call a quit coach for free at 1-866-366-3667 or visit www.gosmokefree.gc.ca/quit.